dstroot/skeleton/README.md

   + LESS stylesheets
   + Bootstrap 3 UI
   + FontAwesome
-- **MVC project structure** (in my own style - "Views" are the Jade Templates, "Models" are the Mongo/Mongoose models, and "Controllers" are the glue for routing, page logic and data access via the models.
-These should be the only things you need to touch to build out new pages/functionality.)
+- **MVC project structure** (in my own style) - "Views" are the Jade Templates, "Models" are the Mongo/Mongoose models, and "Controllers" are the glue for routing, page logic and data access via the models.
+These should be the only things you need to touch to build out new pages and functionality.
 - **Robust Authentication**
   + **Local Authentication** using Email and Password
   + **OAuth 1.0a Authentication** via Twitter